m-sandusky/Underscore-Rewrite-Practice/README.md

 # Underscore-Rewrite-Practice
- My attempt to rewrite some of the Underscore.JS
+ My attempt to rewrite some of the Underscore.JS functions

+ Functions included: